KTrain5169/unpacker/README.md

 ## What security measures are put to ensure the files are the correctly downloaded projects?

 Great question!
-This program (as of the time of writing this, at least) ~~has no checks for now.
-However, Modrinth's JSON file has both SHA1 and SHA256 values of the projects in the pack.
-Adding a file hash checker that checks both the SHA values to ensure legitimacy could be good for mod security, and is something I'm interested in adding to the downloader module.~~

-Update: The program now has support for ensuring modpack dependency integrity (i.e. the projects in the modpack).
-SHA-1 and SHA-512 are the only values, since they are required in a `modrinth.index.json`.
+This program currently has support for SHA-1 and SHA-512 hashes contained within a modpack's manifest file.
+This is because Modrinth modpacks are required to have their SHA-1 and SHA-512 values in the manifest.
+While others are optional and can be included, it's not a requirement and so the program assumes it doesn't exist.

 ## Should I use this?